1. Simply Said

 Getting to Yes: Negotiating Agreement Without Giving In by Roger Fisher & William L. Ury

-There are many scholars who have the ability to summarize rules from complex and specific matters or to be able to explain the essence in concise language.
+There are many scholars who can summarize rules from complex and specific matters or to be able to explain the essence in concise language.

 This point does require a more in-depth study of relevant aspects.
 In this book, the author summarizes the common negotiation as positional negotiation and summarizes the recommended negotiation as principled negotiation.
 When reading, there is a feeling that makes people feel bright.